Does PetSmart Give Pet Vaccines?

 Humans keep a lot of animals as pets, it’s true.
 From dogs and cats to ferrets, mice, hamsters, snakes, birds, pigs, horses, chimpanzees, and even tigers and bears, many of these animals can and should be vaccinated, especially for rabies.
 Rabies is a disease that affects all mammals and can be spread from one species to another, even humans.

-What’s more telling, however, is that zoos worldwide are starting to vaccinate many of their animals for COVID-19, including tigers, bears, hyenas, and even great apes.
-If zoo animals are being vaccinated, it’s a good bet your pet could benefit from the shots also.
-If you’re wondering about vaccinating your pet (and it’s not a dog, cat, or ferret), your best bet would be to ask your veterinarian for their expert opinion.
+What’s more telling, however, is that zoos worldwide have started to vaccinate many of their animals for COVID-19, including tigers, bears, hyenas, and even great apes.
+If zoo animals are being vaccinated, it’s a good bet your pet could benefit from the shots too.
+If you’re wondering about vaccinating your pet (and they’re not a dog, cat, or ferret), your best bet would be to ask your veterinarian for their expert opinion.

 For example, cats, dogs, and ferrets are well-known for sneaking out of the house at any opportunity.
 A quick run-in with another mammal (or their poop) and your pet could come home with rabies or several other, often deadly, diseases.
 Bats, rats, and mice can enter your home and come in contact with your pet inside.